 Pregnancy Resignation Letter Samples

-There are lots of reasons people resign from jobs, and some are positive, exciting reasons like a pregnancy.
-Your resignation letter informing your employer of your pregnancy, and your intention not to return doesn’t have to include your reasons.
+There are lots of reasons why people resign from jobs, and some are positive, exciting reasons, like a pregnancy.
+Your resignation letter informing your employer of your pregnancy, and your intention not to return, doesn’t have to include your reasons.

 Many people decide to take a break from their careers after the birth of a child.
 That said, remember that you will probably be returning to the workforce at some point in the future, so be sure that you resign on the best possible terms, leaving the lines of communication open.

 Since you are leaving as a result of a happy life event, your pregnancy, it’s likely that your supervisors and coworkers are already aware that you will be taking some time off from work in the not too distant future.